305 migrants are rescued off the coast of Lampedusa by the Italian coast guard.

 ITALY

-In a “particularly complex” operation in the central Mediterranean, 305 migrants were rescued from a boat overnight, according to the Italian coast guard.
+The Italian coast guard said Friday that 305 migrants were rescued from a boat overnight in a “particularly complex” operation in the central Mediterranean.

-The migrants were apprehended about 20 nautical miles off the coast of Lampedusa, Italy’s southernmost island and a popular landing spot for migrants fleeing Libya or Tunisia en route to Europe.
+The migrants were apprehended about 20 nautical miles off the coast of Lampedusa, Italy’s southernmost island and a popular landing spot for migrants fleeing Libya or Tunisia seeking asylum in Europe.

 According to a statement, the rescue was “particularly complex” because the migrants were crammed onto an overcrowded vessel that was at risk of capsizing.

-Six children and 17 women were among the rescued, according to the report.
+Six children and 17 women were among those rescued, according to the report.

-For a long time, Italy has struggled with the influx of boat migrants.
+For a long time, Italy has been dealing with large influxes of boat migrants.

-The majority of them want to continue their journey to wealthier northern European countries.
+The majority of them want to continue on to wealthier northern European countries.

 There were approximately 64,500 landings last year, with another 604 sea arrivals in January.